matomo-org/developer-documentation/docs/mvc-in-piwik.md

 ## Piwik APIs (Models)

-Piwik APIs serve two purposes: they serve the data used in views and they [automatically expose plugin functionality through a HTTP API](#).
+Piwik APIs serve two purposes: they serve the data used in controller methods and they [automatically expose plugin functionality through an HTTP API](/guides/piwiks-reporting-api).

 In this guide, we discuss the first purpose.

 ### About API Classes

-Plugins provide APIs by defining a class named API that derives from [Piwik\Plugins\API](#).
-Every public method that does not have the `@ignore` annotation is exposed as part of Piwik's [Reporting HTTP API](#).
+Plugins provide APIs by defining a class named API that derives from [Piwik\Plugins\API](/api-reference/Piwik/Plugin/API).
+Every public method that does not have the `@ignore` annotation is exposed as part of Piwik's [Reporting HTTP API](/guides/piwiks-reporting-api).

 All APIs are singletons.
-To access API methods programatically the [Singleton::getInstance](#) method must be called first:
+To access API methods programatically the [Singleton::getInstance](/api-reference/Piwik/Singleton#getinstance) method must be called first:

     MyAPI::getInstance()->doSomething();

 **API methods**

 API methods can take any number of parameters.
 Since they can be called through HTTP, methods must assume that parameters will be passed as strings.
-This also means that method parameters can only be simple values, such as `string`s, `bool`s, `numeric`s, etc.
+This also means that method parameters can only be simple values, such as `string`s, `bool`s, `numeric`s, etc. or an array with simple values.

-API methods can return only one of four types of data: either a simple value (`string`, `bool`, `numeric`, etc), a [DataTable](#) instance, a [DataTable\Map](#) instance or an array of any of these values.
+API methods can return only one of four types of data: either a simple value (`string`, `bool`, `numeric`, etc), a [DataTable](/api-reference/Piwik/DataTable) instance, a [DataTable\Map](/api-reference/Piwik/DataTable/Map) instance or an array of any of these values.
 This is so Piwik will always be able to convert the result into the desired output format in the reporting API.

 If an API method encounters an error, it should throw an exception.
 Piwik will be able to convert exceptions to the desired output format in the reporting API.

 **API method security**

 All API methods should check whether the current user is allowed to invoke the method.
 If the API method is read-only, this means checking that the user has view access to the resources the method returns.
-If the API method does something, this normally means checking that the user has admin access to the functionality (or alternatively checking that the user is the super user).
+If the API method performs an action, this normally means checking that the user has admin access to the functionality (or alternatively checking that the user is the super user).
 For example,

     public function getAllForSite($idSite)
     {